We are Mark and Colleen Edmunds. Colleen grew up in Grunthal on a dairy farm. Mark grew up in Brandon. We met through a matchmaker…

 When we have free time, we go canoeing.
 Usually, in summer, we just have a Sunday afternoon to relax.
 We go to the pasture and set up a fire and cook over it.
 In Winter, we have more free time and we go snowshoeing out to the pasture and set up a cook fire with some stew.

-We planted our first 5 acres of strawberries in 2009 and still harvest 4-6 acres (depending on the year).
+We planted our first 5 acres of strawberries in 2009.
 We use raspberries as shelter-belts (to minimize soil erosion when the fields are resting fallow, in bare earth) and harvest raspberries as a U-pick crop.

 We planted sour cherry trees a few years ago and apple trees in 2016.
 We have had some setbacks in the orchard with deer nipping off the ends of the branches, stunting growth.
 As a result, we are delayed in making those fruits available to customers.